tinhtruong/gradle-os-plugin/README.md

+# Gradle OS Plugin
-A simple Gradle plugin to detect the type and bitness of underlying operating system
+A simple Gradle plugin to detect the type and bitness of the underlying operating system